--Takes about 2 weeks to arrive if the stock is low.
+- Takes about 1 week to arrive if the stock is low.

 Sleep Apnea Mask

-Many people with OSA rely on positive air pressure therapy, or PAP therapy, which delivers a steady ventilation and helps.
+Many people with OSA rely on positive air pressure therapy, or PAP therapy, which delivers a steady ventilation and helps also.

 Continuous PAP machines, or CPAP machine, are bedside devices that provide presurized air at a fixed rate throughout the night using breathing masks that connect directly to the generator.